 I still had blank spots on my family tree, and I was determined to do what I needed to do to fill them in.
 Combine that with some mysteries that my adopted husband wanted to solve, and we decided to do the Ancestry DNA test.
 We were hoping that the DNA test could help us learn about our ethnicities.

 My results surprised me, too!
-Here is a shot of my results so you can see them:
+Below is a shot of what my results looked like when they first came in so you can see them.

 The story continues, because I learned that my parents could possibly have different ancestry than me – all because of a process called recombination.
 So you can guess where all of the leads: testing my parents, learning more about DNA.